Beena Thomas, Ph.D., Registered Psychologist

 My path in life wasn’t always clear to me.
 During my childhood, I tended to fleet from one fanciful career idea to the next.
 Perhaps I would be a world-renowned journalist or maybe a five-star chef.
 At one point I was convinced I would live on a compound and make organic soaps.
 While none of those plans came to fruition, sitting in my first undergraduate psychology class, something “clicked”.
 I was hooked and spent the next several years pursuing all things psychology.

 I completed an undergraduate Honours degree in Psychology and immersed myself in as many research and clinical experiences as possible.
 I went on to pursue my Ph.D. in Clinical Psychology in the United States, training as a generalist psychologist with experience in assessment and treatment with individuals across the lifespan.
 My doctoral internship was completed at Emory University School of Medicine where I worked with individuals experiencing co-occurring physical and mental health concerns.
 Cumulatively, these experiences have made me a well-rounded clinician who is able to work with a wide range of clients and presenting concerns.

 Personally, I’m married to a kind and hilarious man.
 We love to travel and are working on a plan to visit 50 countries by our 50th birthdays.
-We have a new puppy who keeps us busy and reminds us that a human being can function with a surprisingly small amount of sleep.
+We have a young son who keeps us busy and reminds us about the beauty and wonder in very ordinary things.